 Video in Canvas

-In Canvas you can record video directly into the content editor, as well as with Arc.
+In Canvas you can record video directly into the content editor, as well as with Studio (formally known as Arc).
 You can also embed external video inside Canvas for added flexibility.
 Also in Canvas, you can use Collaborate Ultra for live video conferencing.